Dropped kerbs (footway crossings)

 A dropped kerb (footway crossing) is when the pavement is lowered so that you can legally drive over the pavement onto your driveway or front garden.
-If you would like to install a dropped kerb you will need to contact Redbridge Council.
+If you would like to install a dropped kerb you will need to contact us.

-Please read Redbridge Council Policy for footway crossings (PDF 23KB) before you apply.
+Please read Redbridge Council policy for footway crossings before you apply.

 We do not construct your driveway or front garden, we only provide the footway crossing.
 The crossing will be constructed if you have arranged for a suitable vehicle opening onto the premises so that vehicles can access your property.
 You will need to notify us when your front garden/drive has been completed and an opening made.
 The footway crossing will not be constructed until we receive confirmation that an opening has been made.